SitecoreSupport/Sitecore.Support.48631/readme.md

 # Sitecore.Support.48631
-This patch resolves the issue related to passing link parameters to  different types of LinkDialogs
+There is an issue related to general link field.
+After the field changing and click the button (Insert Link, Insert Media Link, Insert External Link, Insert Anchor, Insert Email, Insert JavaScript) to edit link, the dialog becomes opened without the prepopulated field values.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.48631/blob/master/LICENSE).